Manjot99/Portfolio-Manjot-Singh/README.md

 1. A detailed report summarizing the methods, findings, and recommendations.
 2. Visualizations and dashboards to present key insights clearly.
-3. A live demo hosted on AWS EC2 to showcase the project results.

 ## Conclusion